NaveedHossain2026/CST8917-Assignment1-NaveedHossain/README.md

 ### Communication Between Functions

 In standard FaaS, functions don’t communicate directly with each other.
 They usually communicate through external storage systems like S3 or DynamoDB, which adds latency.
 Durable Functions improve this by letting orchestrator functions work together to invoke activity functions through the Durable Task Framework.
 The framework automatically handles messaging, state tracking, and execution history, so developers do not have to create any storage-based message communication mechanism.
 However, communication still depends on some backend storage services like Azure Storage.
 So, while Durable Functions makes communication much easier and more structured, it still relies on storage and does not allow for direct communication between functions.
+(Microsoft Learn – Performance and Scale)

 ### Parallel Execution (Fan-Out/Fan-In)

 Durable Functions supports the fan-out/fan-in pattern, which lets an orchestrator run multiple functions in parallel and then aggregate the results.
 This approach helps process large amounts of data and enhance performance through parallel processing.
 It helps address some of the issues in the paper concerning distributed computing by providing a built-in way to coordinate parallel tasks without requiring developers to manually handle messaging, synchronization, or state management.
 Although it does not completely resolve all challenges of distributed systems, it makes serverless workflow development much easier.
+(Microsoft Learn – Fan-Out/Fan-In)

 ## Part 3: Critical Evaluation